InesMeunier/ece-webtech-2021-fall/courses/webtech/project/README.md

   make
   make examples
   ```
-  Note, the provided `.gitignore` file ignore the `dex` folder.
+  Note, the provided `.gitignore` file ignores the `dex` folder.
-* Register your GitHub application, get the clientID and clientSecret from GitHub and report them to your Dex configuration.
+* Register your GitHub application, get the `clientID` and `clientSecret` from GitHub and report them to your Dex configuration.
 Modify the provided `./dex-config/config.yml` configuration to look like:
   ```yaml
   - type: github
     id: github